A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Background and Related Work

 \subsection{Decision Rules in Machine Learning}

-While neural networks and ensembles of decision trees are increasingly becoming the prevalent type of representation used in machine learning, our review focuses almost solely on decision rules because many types of models can be converted to rules, or rules can be extracted from them, and rules are therefore widely used as a means for communicating explanations of a variety of machine learning approaches.

 An example of an inductively learned decision rule, which is a subject of the presented review, is shown in Figure~\ref{fig:rule}.

 Following the terminology of \citet{jf:Book-Nada}, $A, B, C$ represent \emph{literals}, i.e., Boolean expressions which are composed of attribute name (e.g., \texttt{veil}) and its value (e.g., \texttt{white}).
 The conjunction of literals on the left side of the rule is called \emph{antecedent} or \emph{rule body}, the single literal predicted by the rule is called \emph{consequent} or \emph{rule head}.
 Literals in the body are sometimes referred to as \emph{conditions} throughout the text, and the consequent as the \emph{target}.
 While this rule definition is restricted to conjunctive rules, other definitions, e.g., the formal definition given by \citet {slowinski2006application}, also allow for negation and disjunction as connectives.

-Rules on the output of rule learning algorithms are most commonly characterized by two parameters, confidence and support.
+Rules in the output of rule learning algorithms are most commonly characterized by two parameters, confidence and support.
 The \emph{confidence} of a rule---sometimes also referred to as \emph{precision}---is defined as $\mathit{a}/(\mathit{a}+\mathit{b})$, where $\mathit{a}$ is the number objects that match both the conditions of the rule as well as the consequent, and $\mathit{b}$ is the number of objects that match the antecedent but not the consequent.
 The \emph{support} of a rule is either defined as $\mathit{a}/N$, where $N$ is the number of all objects (relative support), or simply as $a$ (absolute support).
 A related measure is \emph{coverage}, which is the total number of objects that satisfy the body of the rule ($a+b$).

-In the special case of learning rules for the purpose of building a classifier, the consequent of a rule consists only of a single literal, the so-called \emph{class}.
-In this case, $a$ is also known as the number of \emph{true positives}, and $b$ as the \emph{false positives}.
+The values of support and confidence are often used as indications of how subjectively interesting the given rules is.
+Research has shown the utility of involving thresholds on a range of additional measures of significance \cite{omiecinski2003alternative}.
+Out of the dozens of proposed formulas, the one most frequently adopted seems to be the \textit{lift} measure, which is a ratio of the confidence of the rule and the probability of occurrence of the head of the rule (not considering the body).
+If lift is greater than 1, this indicates that the rule body and the rule head appear more often together than would correspond to chance.